hiphoox/course-rubymotion/Presentation/00-Introduction/reveal.md

 <slide>
 ## RubyMotion Course Goals

-Learn how to get the most out of iOS and Cocoa Frameworks
+Learn how to get the most out of iOS & Cocoa

 * Objective-C conventions
 * Using C libraries